omoh128/Woo-commerce-pay/README.md

-# Woocommerce gatway payment using usin api
+# Woocommerce gatway payment using using api
 #